ashpursglove/Ashs_PDF_Manipulator/README.md

 # Ashs PDF Manipulator

-## Because sometimes you just want to bully a PDF into submission.

-### This Scrappy little fellow lets you make PDFs your bitch without paying Adobe £29.99 a month for the privilege of… clicking a button.
+## Because sometimes you just need to make PDFs your bitch without paying Adobe £29.99 a month for the privilege.

 Built with PyQt5, pypdf, and the kind of dark-blue colour palette that whispers “Yeah.......yeah I'm OG.”